AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 All the steps here - https://github.com/ly4k/Certipy/wiki/06-%E2%80%90-Privilege-Escalation#esc16-security-extension-disabled-on-ca-globally

-This command is your "thermal sensor" for the grid.
+This command is the "thermal sensor" for the grid.
-By running Certipy with the find module, you are mapping the AD CS (Active Directory Certificate Services) infrastructure to identify specific, exploitable misconfigurations in certificate templates.
+By running Certipy with the find module, we are mapping the AD CS (Active Directory Certificate Services) infrastructure to identify specific, exploitable misconfigurations in certificate templates.

 ```bash